Sample of Alien Roads, by Katherine Padilla

 “That can’t be true!”

-“We speak the words of Christ and do not lie.”
+“We would not tell you something that was not true.”
 The angel’s tone was gentle, not offended.

 “I’m sorry,” Varia responded, abashed.